nyckoowo/nyckoowo/README.md

-- 👋 Hi, I’m @nyckoowo
+- 👋 Hi, I’m Nycolas
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Angular and TypeScript
 - 💞️ I’m looking to collaborate on something to make me better at programming
 - 📫 How to reach me:
 Gmail: Nycolinhauwu@gmail.com